Fatih Terim: Turkey (second term)

 In the summer of 2005, Terim became the manager of the Turkey national team for a second time, taking charge of their last three qualifying matches (held in September and October 2005) – against Denmark, Ukraine and Albania – in UEFA qualifying Group 2 of the 2006 FIFA World Cup.
 Turkey finished second in the group and thus advanced to the two-leg play-off against Switzerland, who won the first leg 2–0 in Bern.
 Turkey won the second leg 4–2 in Istanbul, but Switzerland advanced to the 2006 World Cup finals on the away goals rule.
+The return match in Istanbul was marked by controversial attempts to destabilize the Swiss team before the match.
+The final whistle was followed by violence, and Swiss defender Stéphane Grichting was seriously injured.
+Turkey national team was sanctioned by a fine and six official home matches behind closed doors and on neutral ground by the FIFA.

 Turkey started Euro 2008 by losing to Portugal.
 Against Switzerland, they were trailing at half-time but snatched a win two minutes into stoppage time.
 In the final group match, against the Czech Republic, Turkey reversed a two-goal deficit by scoring three goals in the final 15 minutes.
 Their evenly matched quarter-final clash with Croatia went to a penalty shootout, which Turkey won.
 Turkey lost to Germany in the semi-finals.
 During their estimated 490 minutes of playing time in this tournament, Turkey only led for 13 minutes.

 After the successful Euro 2008 campaign, Terim was recommended by former Newcastle United manager Bobby Robson for the Newcastle position, but he was not appointed.
 Terim's contract was extended to 2012 at the conclusion of the tournament, despite heavy speculation that he might return to Italy or go to England to manage at club level.

 In 2010 World Cup UEFA qualifying, Group 5, as of April 2009, Turkey had won two matches, drawn two and lost two, leaving them four points behind second-placed Bosnia and Herzegovina.
 This performance saw Turkey move up to tenth position in the FIFA World Rankings.
 On 11 October 2009, seeing that his country could no longer finish in the top two of Group 5, Terim announced his resignation.
 Turkey finished Group 5 in third position.